 Thanks for your interest in BSA!
 This dynamic place is an arts school, an academic high school, a family arts center - a wonderful center of energy, ideas, and talent.

 Founded in 1980, the Baltimore School for the Arts (BSA) is a four-year high school with a unique mission: to provide young people who aspire to a career in the arts with intensive, pre-professional training in the arts combined with a rigorous, college preparatory curriculum.
 Students at the school pursue one of four disciplines - the visual arts, music (vocal or instrumental), theatre (acting or theatre production), and dance - along with a challenging academic curriculum.

 Working with a distinguished faculty, our students learn the fundamentals of their artistic discipline in an environment that emphasizes professionalism and scholarship.
 Instructors in the arts are among the region's leading visual artists, musicians, actors, and dancers.
 The academic faculty is a select group of certified teachers skilled at communicating knowledge and sharing the joy of learning.
 Nearly 400 students attend the school, coming from public, private, and parochial schools in and around Baltimore.
 After graduation, our students gain admission to leading conservatories, art schools, liberal arts colleges and professional companies.
-For the most recent list of college acceptances, click here.
+For the most recent list of college acceptances and more about BSA's college counseling program, click here.

 Students are selected for admission to the Baltimore School for the Arts through yearly auditions.
 The audition process is designed to identify students with the potential for a career in the arts.
 Admission is based solely on an audition/portfolio review in the student's art discipline, conducted by the school's professional arts faculty.